Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 North Kellyville has 79 active public transport stops, all of which are bus stops.
-These stops are served by 42 different routes that together facilitate 2,876 weekly passenger trips.
-The accessibility of these services is rated as good, with residents on average located 214 meters from the nearest stop.
+These stops are serviced by 42 different routes that together provide 2,876 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents typically living 214 meters from the nearest stop.
+Most residents commute outward due to its residential nature.
+Cars remain the dominant mode of transport at 84%, while 8% use trains.
+Vehicle ownership averages 1.7 per dwelling, higher than the regional average.

 Frequently Asked Questions - Transport